 Business data is relied on by all departments of a business, equally.
 So, when it comes to the valuable data in Salesforce, it only makes sense that each department also has an equally vested interest in its health and accuracy.

-Create a team of representatives from each business function (sales, finance, marketing, product, etc.) to ensure your data is in compliance with all industry regulations and so each department’s needs are met when capturing data.
+Create a data governance team of representatives from each business function (sales, finance, marketing, product, etc.) to ensure your data and Salesforce data management is in compliance with all industry regulations and so each department’s needs are met when capturing data.